mchocho/darkly/01_Brute_force/Resources/README.md

 ## Ways to secure
 * Ensure clients use strong complex passwords.
-* Limit the amount requests a client can create
+* Limit the amount of requests a client can create.
-* Setup an endless SSH Honeypot